python-poetry/poetry/docs/cli.md

 * `--with`: The optional dependency groups to include.
 * `--only`: The only dependency groups to include.
 * `--only-root`: Install only the root project, exclude all dependencies.
-* `--sync`: Synchronize the environment with the locked packages and the specified groups.
+* `--keep-untracked`: Do not uninstall the untracked packages.
 * `--no-root`: Do not install the root package (your project).
 * `--no-directory`: Skip all directory path dependencies (including transitive ones).
 * `--dry-run`: Output the operations but do not execute anything (implicitly enables `--verbose`).